spinalcordtoolbox/exvivo-template/README.md

 - `template/label_spinalsegments.nii.gz`: point-wise spinal level labels.
 - `atlas/mask_motortracts.nii.gz`: mask of spinal motor tracts, the value corresponds to a specific motor tract, see [Labels sub-section](#labels) for details.
 NOTE: will be upload by 06/09/2020.

+The raw data are accessible at (internal server): `duke:archives/projects/2020/template_exvivo_uqueensland`

 ### Labels

 Motor tracts value in `mask_motortracts.nii.gz`: